Sports Coach Logo Sports Coach Training Principles Fitness Components

 How is the training structured?

 Confidence training is a 12-module training that is delivered entirely online.
 The modules are structured around Robin Vealey's brilliant Sources of Sports Confidence Questionnaire (SSCQ), which helps participants identify where they get their confidence in sport.
 The SSCQ is based on the nine key areas where individuals gain confidence.
 It includes mastery, physical and mental preparation, environmental comfort, and social support.
-Robin's work in this field is incredible, and I have so much respect for the ground-breaking research she has and continues to undertake in the area of sports confidence.
+Robin's work in this field is incredible, and I have so much respect for the ground-breaking research she has and continues to undertake in sports confidence.

 Why 12 modules?

 Our training is twelve modules in length.
-We have chosen to use each of Vealey's nine key areas as individual modules, with the addition of two modules at the start – Introduction & Assessment & Goal Setting, and one module at the end – Planning for the future.
+We have chosen to use each of Vealey's nine key areas as individual modules, with the addition of two modules at the start – Introduction & Assessment & Goal Setting, and one module at the end – Planning for the Future.
 All of the content we wanted to include fits pretty neatly into these modules, plus we have bonus content where we can direct participants toward additional resources.

 The training content uses evidence-based practice, using sources such as Richard Cox's Sport Psychology Concepts and Applications.
 We have taken the theory, adapted the examples, and applied the approach specifically to rock climbing so that the program focuses on the specific needs of our climbers' activities.